timescale/docs/timescaledb/how-to-guides/replication-and-ha/configure-replication.md

     does not wait for the operating system to actually write it.
 This can cause a small amount of data loss if the server crashes when some data has not been written, but it does not result in data corruption.
-Turning `synchronous_commit` off is a well known PostgreSQL optimization for workloads that can withstand some data loss in the event of a system crash.
+Turning `synchronous_commit` off is a well-known PostgreSQL optimization for workloads that can withstand some data loss in the event of a system crash.
 *   `local`: Enforces `on` behavior only on the primary server.
 *   `remote_write`: The database returns `success` to a client when the WAL